Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 • You should use effective non-hormonal birth control (contraception) during treatment and for 2 months after the last dose of AUGTYRO.

-• Birth control methods that contain hormones (such as birth control pills, injections or transdermal system patches) may not work as well during treatment with AUGTYRO.
+• Birth control methods that contain hormones (such as birth control pills, injections, or transdermal system patches) may not work as well during treatment with AUGTYRO.

 • Talk to your healthcare provider about birth control methods that may be right for you.